-Director, IDEA Center Innovation Lab; Thesis Adviser and Mentor, ESTEEM
+Director, IDEA Center Innovation Lab; Capstone Adviser and Mentor, ESTEEM

 Matt is a graduate of the University of Illinois at Urbana Champaign (B.S.
 Bioengineering) and Washington University in Saint Louis (Ph.D.
 Biophysics).